 - Is my website/product easy to use and accessible?

 - How much carbon dioxide does my website/product produce?
 (You can use this calculator )

 The journey continues

-It's early days and I aim to design a bit more sustainable everyday.
+It's early days, and I aim to design a bit more sustainable everyday.
 I maintain a page with articles and tools related to sustainable design, ethics and accessibility.
-In the future, I'll write more on how you can apply this mindset in a practical and realistic manner.
+In the future, I'll write more on how you can apply this mindset practically and realistically.